mrtsmit/WLAN-VPN-PI/README.md

 WLAN-VPN-Pi
 ===========

-This repository contains scripts and code to use a Raspberry Pi 3 with built in Wifi as a Wi-Fi access point (wlan0) that connects to the Internet via the following interfaces:
+This repository contains scripts and code to use a Raspberry Pi 3 with built in Wifi (or a Pi 1 and 2 with external Wifi) as a Wi-Fi access point (wlan0) that connects to the Internet via the following interfaces:

 * Ethernet (eth0)
 * It is also possible to use an additional WLAN interface (wlan1) as backhaul with an additional USB Wifi dongle.
 In practice however, stability and performance are far from ideal.
 Use of wlan1 backhaul is thus discouraged!